 There are scenarios when a receiver and transmitter circuits do not have prior information of the analog channels.
 Advanced models can perform back-channel communication to tune the transmitter equalizer parameters for optimized performance and adapt to the signature of any analog channel.
 This is done when transmitter tap parameters are re-configurable and receivers help them to be configured.
 Advanced communication specifications such as PCI express and IEEE 802.3ap define back-channel training protocols for transmitters and receivers.
 If both the transmitter and receiver AMI executable models support the same back-channel protocol encapsulated in a back-channel interface parameter definition file (also designated as BCI file) discussed later, the EDA tool will facilitate the channel for communication between the executable models and keep the channel open as long as necessary.

-The BCI file for each supporting specification shall be a created and managed by the IBIS Open Forum.
-Official BCI files for each supporting specificationwith the prefix ‘_’

-There may be cases where private parties may produce proprietary back-channel protocols without the involvement of the IBIS Open Forum.
-This is allowed as long as the rules laid out in this specification are followed and the name of the BCI file does not use the ‘IBIS_’ prefix.
+The BCI file for each supporting specification shall be created and managed by the IBIS Open Forum.
+Official BCI files for each supporting specification shall begin with the prefix ‘ibis_’.
+Unofficial back-channel protocol files may be produced without the involvement of the IBIS Open Forum as long as they follow the rules of this specification.
+Such private protocol files should not use the ‘ibis_’ prefix.

 New Types (On page 186, Section 10.3, add new type after UI:)